rajangdavis/osvc_ruby/README.md

 ## Compatibility

 This gem was tested against Oracle Service Cloud November 2016 using Ruby version 2.1.2p95 (2014-05-08 revision 45877) [x86_64-darwin13.0] between December 2016 and June 2017.

 It is now being tested against ruby 2.3.3p222 (2016-11-21 revision 56859) [i386-mingw32].

-Additionally,[TravisCI](https://travis-ci.org/rajangdavis/osc_ruby) tests against Ruby version 2.2.0.
+Additionally, [TravisCI](https://travis-ci.org/rajangdavis/osc_ruby) tests against Ruby version 2.2.0.

 All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.

 You can use this Ruby API for basic scripting and microservices.
-The main features that word to date are as follows:
+The main features that work to date are as follows:

 	1. Running ROQL queries either 1 at a time or multiple queries in a set
 	2. Running Reports with filters